 This is always a problem for librarians.
 We try donating our unwanted books to charity shops or holding book drives but sadly our attempts are not always very successful!
 They still pile up!
 However, there are a number of companies who offer libraries a completely free service to recycle their unwanted books and some even sell what they can to raise funds for various charities.
 No books go to landfill.
 Unfortunately due to logistical problems and rising costs, however, some of these companies have recently had to review and even withdraw their services.
 So if you have used one such company in the past it may still be worth contacting them again, as some we have found are not taking on new customers for the foreseeable future.
-We are hoping the situation will improve over time.
+Hopefully the situation will improve over time.

 Some of the book disposal and recycling companies LIPSSEE members have used successfully in the past are listed below, but please note that many will not accept text books, very out of date non-fiction or damaged books so please do check the terms and conditions on their websites.

 Anybook – just box up your unwanted books and fill in the form on their website to arrange a pickup

 Bookrescuers – this company prefers to collect a minimum of 30 boxes but will provide these for you

 Children’s Book Project– works with settings across London to redistribute thousands of new and gently used books to children and their families.
 Please email Liberty Venn if you would like to be involved in the project firstname.lastname@example.org.